-We compare the performance of the OMP method for CEO and QEO with respect to the computational time.
-For QEO the support of the additional basis functions need to be entirely in the overlap region.
+We compare the performance of the OMP method for CEO and QEO with respect to the computation time.
+For QEO the supports of the additional basis functions need to be entirely in the overlap region.
 Hence, to obtain a difference between CEO and QEO, a domain with sufficiently large overlap is required.
-Otherwise, the final systems related to CEO and QEO are of similar size and the computational time regarding the extension operators is not considerably different.
-We solve the Poisson problem on the domain depicted in Figure 4(c) with respect to CEO and QEO having the exact solution (35).
-Table 1 and Figure 6 indicate results for degree two and different levels of refinement.
-Moreover, in Table 2 we compare the two extension operators for varying degree on a fixed refinement level.
-The observed results show that the OMP method with respect to CEO is almost two times faster than QEO.
+Otherwise, the final systems related to CEO and QEO are of similar size and the computation time regarding the extension operators is not considerably different.
+We solve the Poisson problem on the domain depicted in Figure 4(c) with respect to CEO and QEO having the exact solution